 The best blue light blocking glasses can help when hours of staring at a computer or scrolling through your phone irritates your eyes or affects the quality of your sleep.
 These lenses claim to ease the eye strain caused by looking at screens for too long.

 To be clear, there’s no scientific evidence that blue light actually causes eye strain, nor that the best blue light blocking glasses can totally alleviate eye strain.
 You should speak to an eye doctor if you suffer from persistent eye irritation, or if you’re looking to replace your existing prescription lenses with a pair of blue light blocking ones.

-If you’d like to try a pair out, we’ve gathered some options, whether you're a serious gamer or you have a job that demands several hours in front of screens or are adjusting to home school.
+If you’d like to try a pair out, we’ve gathered some options, whether you're a serious gamer, have a job that demands several hours in front of screens or are adjusting to home school.

 See all of the best blue light blocking glasses below.

 What are the best blue light blocking glasses?

 The best blue light blocking glasses overall are the Prospek Arctic from Spektrum ($37), which offer a classic look and near-clear lens tint at reasonable price.
 If you're looking for a low-cost pair, the TJIN Square Nerd Blue Light Blocking Glasses ($17) and Amazon darlings and work great, too.

 But for the most extensive prescription possibilities, Felix Gray has attractive styles, like Roebling, for everyday wear.